Find out your local IP address

 See who logged in recently

-Unfortunately it usually is quite long as it records of bots that try to knock on your server using logins and passwords from the most commonly used lists.
-To filter out only successful logins run the following
+Unfortunately output is usually quite long, as it records bots that try to access your server using logins and passwords from the most commonly used lists.
+To filter out successful logins run the following

 sudo cat /var/log/auth.log | grep "Accepted password"